Holding Steady: Oregon's unemployment rate - NewsBreak

 The state unemployment rate is a key economic indicator of the Oregon economy.

-Oregon’s unemployment rate was 4.8% in January, matching Oregon’s revised 4.8% unemployment rates for October, November, and December 2022, according to the Oregon Employment Department.
+Oregon’s unemployment rate was 4.8% in January, matching Oregon’s revised 4.8% unemployment rates for October, November, and December 2022.

 The last time Oregon’s unemployment rate was more than 4.8% was in July 2021 when the rate was 5.1%.
 In January, the U.S. unemployment rate was 3.4%, its lowest level in more than 50 years.
 Annual revisions to the data, released this month, indicate that Oregon’s unemployment rate was higher than originally estimated last year, and payroll employment growth was slightly slower.